slatedocs/slate/source/includes/_openbanking.md

 * The `openbanking_intent_id` **must** be filled with a valid `ConsentId` issued to the TPP.
 * The JWT **must** be signed with a valid signing certificate.

-Once the TPP redirects the user browser to the Authorization Endpoint the next things will happen in order:
+Once the TPP redirects the user browser to the Authorization Endpoint the following things will happen in order:

 1. User Login (use the username and password from the [Test User Registration](#open-banking-api-sandbox-test-user))
 2. Pass 2FA challenge (User the code `111111` in sandbox)